Urologic Dysfunction After Menopause (cont.)

 Questions to Ask the Doctor

-Women who are struggling with bladder control problems or bladder prolapse may want to consider seeing a urologist or a urogynecologist (a doctor who specializes in the female urinary tract).
+Women who are struggling with bladder control problems or bladder prolapse may want to consider seeing a physician.
 Questions women may want to ask include the following:

 - How often do you treat this problem in other patients?

 - What nonsurgical treatments are available, and how successful are these therapies?

 - What can I do to maximize my improvement with this condition?

 - Are there lifestyle or dietary changes that you would recommend?

 Must Read Articles Related to Urologic Dysfunction After Menopause